sifatsiddik/OG.FLUSH/README.md

 5. The console will download and install the missing libraries, and skip the ones already installed.
 6. Once done, close the shell, restart QGIS and the plugin should work.

-**Method 2**: This may work for both OSGeo4W and standalone QGIS, with pip already installed.
+QGIS' own Python Console can be used to install the libraries as well, if pip is already installed.
 1. In QGIS, go to **Plugins** → **Python Console**.
 The console should appear, usually at the bottom of the QGIS window.
 2. After the ">>>", type or copy the following lines one by one and press **Enter** after each line.
     `import pip`
     `pip install networkx numpy pandas`
-3. Similar to Method 1, the console will download and install the necessary libraries.
+3. Similar to the previous method, the console will download and install the necessary libraries.
 4. Once done, restart QGIS and the plugin should also work.